 Here’s how I found my installer.
 1.)
 I searched google for “attic insulation Dallas” which brought up installers with google ratings.
 2.)
 I searched google for “attic insulation Dallas formaldehyde free”.
 This did not bring up a list of companies, but I was able to see if the installers with good reviews from my first list showed up here.
 3.)
 I read reviews and called two installers for quotes.

 You will find many insulation installers who try to convince you to install a “radiant barrier” in your attic.
 There is typically some sales pitch about how much this will reduce your utility bill.
 It is supposed to “reflect heat” although I’m not sure how this is happening when it’s on the inside.

 This is one area where I have personal experience.
 We bought into this concept fully in our last house.
-I can tell you that it had zero impact on our utility bill.
+I can tell you that it had zero impact on our energy bills.
 It looks like it would work, but it didn’t.
 It is supposed to work better in hot climates, but don’t believe it.

-We installed a cellulose blow in insulation that was formaldehyde free.
+We installed a blown in cellulose insulation material that was formaldehyde-free.
 Of the three choices it was the most affordable in an attic space that is hard to move around in.
 We did not DIY the insulation.
 As for what kind of difference it will make, I will have to let you know in 12 months.

 Before you go, you might be interested in tub resurfacing, is it worth the cost? or Duct cleaning, is it worth it?or Avoid these mistakes if you are installing rain gutters.